devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 | 📙  | State | Any data that can change over time [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt) |
 | --- | ----- | :--------------------------------------------------------------------------------------------------------------------------------------- |

-Typical State examples are: User Data, a user's scroll position within a list, a favorite list.
+Typical State examples are user data, a user's scroll position within a list, a favorite list.

 Let's have a look at a classic UI problem and how we would solve it imperatively in Android and compare it to Flutter's declarative approach. let's say we want to build a button that changes its color to red when it is pressed.
 In Android we find the button by its ID, attach a listener, and tell that listener to change the background color when the button is pressed: